cloudpotions/wp-simple-booking-calendar/wpsbc-ical-url-refresh.md

 ### Using a Control Panel (Plesk or cPanel, etc)

-1. Access your hosting control panel (Plesk or cPanel).
+1. Access your hosting control panel
 2. Navigate to the Cron Jobs or Scheduled Tasks section.
 3. Create a new cron job with the following settings:
    - Task type: Fetch a URL